Unfortunately we are not running the Connemara Green Festival this year due to Covid restrictions.

 - Protecting our environment

 - Educating and influencing people to appreciate what we have in the area

 The Connemara Green Festival aims to foster a deeper appreciation and understanding of the special place that is Connemara by opening doors to learn more about our landscape through conservation, guided walks and talks with people who appreciate our landscape and ecology.
 Visitors are increasing looking for more ‘real experiences’ - meeting real people and talking and walking with them in nature is part of the festival.
 Our philosophy for the Connemara Green Festival is to open up these experiences for visitors and locals alike and to maximise what we have available in our own community.

 On a more practical level, people who travel to the area, eat locally and stay locally.
 The small businesses that we work with, are then able to promote their own products and services.
 Another successful key strategy of the Connemara Green Festival was to forge greater linkages between the Connemara National Park and the Village of Letterfrack.

-In 2020, due to COVID-19 we were unable to host the festival due to restrictions, so decided to bring our conservation efforts online and move the focus to online awareness of conservation in Connemara.
+In 2020, due to COVID-19 we were unable to host the festival due to restrictions.
+Since then we have brought our conservation efforts online and moved the focus to online awareness of conservation in Connemara.
 Hence the name adaptation to Connemara Green.